Everything you need to know about Business Contract Hire

 We’ve put this page together to give businesses more information on CH.
 Contract Hire is also available for individuals, and we have a page explaining everything about Personal Contract Hire too.

-Put in simple terms, a business CH agreement allows a company to rent a car for 1 to 4 years (or up to 5 years if you’re looking to lease a van).
+Put in simple terms, a business CH agreement allows a company to rent a car or van for 2 to 5 years.
 When you reach the end of the agreement you return the car with nothing further to pay.

 Of course, there are a few stipulations on how the car should be returned at the end of your contract; as the company won’t technically own the vehicle, this is also known as ‘fair wear and tear’.